Baptism: Where We Have Been Right

 3) It’s a Call for unity

 Baptism adds you to the family and the body of God.
 It doesn’t matter what the preacher, song leader, bible schoolteacher’s wife thinks about you, you are family.
 We are called to love one another like a body does.
 In your body, there is unity.
 Every part needs every other part.
 When the body fights against itself, we call that disease.
 But a healthy body is one that is in unity.
-Baptism is a call to unify us but unfortunately the religious world has used it as a tool to divide us.
+Baptism is a call to unify us but unfortunately more often than not we have used it as a tool to divide us.

 4) It’s a Pledge of Allegiance.

 It’s when I say I am serious about this, I am ready to declare my allegiance to Jesus Christ.
 It’s like the little boy who walked up to the preacher after a sermon on baptism and said I am ready to be advertised.
 That’s a truer statement than we think.
 Baptism is an advertisement of who I live for and who I am.

 I know the sermon has been a bit long but here’s what I need you to take with you as we close this morning: